satish-annigeri/sea-techtalk/README.md

 ## Installing `git`

-You can download `git` for Microsoft Windows from [here](https://gitforwindows.org/).
-On GNU/Linux or macOS use your favourite package manager to download and install `git`.
-Some common package managers are:
+You can `git` in the following ways, depending on your platform:
+1. Microsoft Windows: Download from [here](https://gitforwindows.org/) and install
-1. Debian, Ubuntu GNU/Linux: `apt`
+2. Debian, Ubuntu GNU/Linux: Use the `apt` package manager
-2. macOS: `brew`
+3. macOS: Use `brew`

-Verify it is installed and accessible from your Command Prompt or terminal:
+After installing, verify it is installed and accessible from your Command Prompt or terminal:
 ```bash
 > git --version
 ```